Calton Hill edinburgh

 The Nelson Monument commemorates the victory and death of Lord Admiral Nelson at the Battle of Trafalgar in 1805.

-The time ball on top was added in 1852 and during summer it is lowered to coincide with the firing of the gun from Edinburgh Castle* at 1 o’clock.
+In 1852 the time ball was added to the top of the Nelson Monument.
+During summer the time ball is lowered to coincide with the daily firing of the 1 o’clock gun from

 The National Monument

 The National Monument, designed by Cockerell and Playfair, is (in my opinion) the most prominent of all the monuments on this hill.
-It was modeled on the Parthenon in Athens.
-Seeing it will help you to understand why Edinburgh is called the ‘Athens of the North’!
+It was modelled on the Parthenon in Athens.
+Seeing it will help you to understand why Edinburgh is called the ‘Athens of the North’ (link to my Seven Hills of Edinburgh Guide post).

 The monument was intended to commemorate Scottish soldiers and sailors who had died in the Napoleonic Wars.